 Spring is a hectic time for gardeners, but planting a spring vegetable garden will pay off in big dividends.
-Fresh picked vegetables are never more welcome than after a long gray winter.
-Spring temperatures are a bit too chilly and the ground is still too damp for many vegetables to be planted, but there are a handful of hardy performers that can go in the garden, even before the last frost date has passed.
-As an extra bonus, there are fewer insects and disease pests around in early spring, so... you vegetables should get off to a good start.
+Freshly picked vegetables are never more welcome than after a long gray winter.
+Spring temperatures are a bit too chilly, and the ground is still too damp for many vegetables to be planted, but there are a handful of hardy performers that can go in the garden, even before the last frost date has passed.
+As a bonus, there are fewer insects and disease pests around in early spring, so you... vegetables should get off to a good start.

 01 of 05

 There are many perennial vegetables - vegetables you can plant once and harvest for many years to come - but we only seem to grow a handful of them in our gardens.
 It's true you have to devote space to them, sometimes for decades, but it's worth it.
 Asparagus plants get more productive every year, and a mature harvest can last for months.
 Looking forward to the first tender, pencil-sized spears of asparagus poking through in the garden is a rite of spring.
 If you thought you didn’t like... asparagus, you haven’t tried it freshly picked.

 02 of 05

 The cool, wet weather of Spring is the perfect time to grow lettuce, and there are hundreds of varieties to choose from.
 Lettuce may take a little protection to get it going in the early spring, but, oh, it never tastes better than when it’s grown in the crisp spring air.
 You will get the earliest and longest harvest from the cut-and-come-again varieties.
 Lettuce may require a little frost protection in spring, but it won’t bolt, and you will probably have time for 2-3 succession plantings.